Commodification: Holidays

-Commodification of indigenous cultures
+Indigenous cultures

-bell hooks, educator and social critic.
+Bell Hooks, educator and social critic.

-American author and feminist bell hooks described the cultural commodification of race and difference as the dominant culture "eating the other".
-To hooks, cultural expressions of Otherness, even revolutionary ones, are sold to the dominant culture for their enjoyment, with any messages of social change being marketed not for their messages but used as a mechanism for the dominant ones to acquire a piece of the "primitive".
+American author and feminist Bell Hooks described the cultural commodification of race and difference as the dominant culture "eating the other".
+To Hooks, cultural expressions of Otherness, even revolutionary ones, are sold to the dominant culture for their enjoyment, with any messages of social change being marketed not for their messages but used as a mechanism for the dominant ones to acquire a piece of the "primitive".
 Any interests in past historical culture almost always have a modern twist.
-According to Mariana Torgovnick:What is clear now is that the West's fascination with the primitive has to do with its own crises in identity, with its own need to clearly demarcate subject and object even while flirting with other ways of experiencing the universe.hooks states that marginalized groups are seduced by this concept because of "the promise of recognition and reconciliation".When the dominant culture demands that the Other be offered as sign that progressive political change is taking place, that the American Dream can indeed be inclusive of difference, it invites a resurgence of essentialist cultural nationalism.Commodification of indigenous cultures refers to "areas in the life of a community which prior to its penetration by tourism have not been within the domain of economic relations regulated by criteria of market exchange" (Cohen 1988, 372).
+According to Mariana Torgovnick:What is clear now is that the West's fascination with the primitive has to do with its own crises in identity, with its own need to clearly demarcate subject and object even while flirting with other ways of experiencing the universe.Hooks states that marginalized groups are seduced by this concept because of "the promise of recognition and reconciliation".When the dominant culture demands that the Other be offered as sign that progressive political change is taking place, that the American Dream can indeed be inclusive of difference, it invites a resurgence of essentialist cultural nationalism.Commodification of indigenous cultures refers to "areas in the life of a community which prior to its penetration by tourism have not been within the domain of economic relations regulated by criteria of market exchange" (Cohen 1988, 372).
 An example of this type of cultural commodification can be described through viewing the perspective of Hawaiian cultural change since the 1950s.
 The Hawaiian lūʻau was once a traditional party reserved for community members and local people, but through the rise of tourism, this tradition has lost part of its cultural meaning and is now mostly a "for profit" performance.

-Commodification of love
+Love

 Examples of profiting from love are the myriad The Bachelor television shows, and the increase in luxury hotels catering to singles during Valentine's Day weekends.

-Commodification of media, Internet and online communities
+Media, Internet and online communities

 Digital commodification occurs when, a business or corporation uses information from an online community without their knowledge, for profit.
 The commodification of information allows a higher authority to make money rather than a collaborative system of free thoughts.
 Corporations such as Google, Apple, Facebook, Netflix, and Amazon accelerate and concentrate the commodification of online communities.
 Digital tracking, like cookies, have further commodified the use of the internet, giving each click, view, or stream monetary value, even if it is an interaction with free content.

-Commodification of public goods
+Public goods

 Public goods are goods for which users cannot be barred from accessing or using them for failing to pay for them.
 However, such goods can also be commodified by value addition in the form of products or services or both.
 Public goods like air and water can be subjected to commodification.

-Commodification of subcultures
+Subcultures

 Various subcultures have been argued to as having become commodified, for example the goth subculture, the biker subculture, the tattoo subculture, the witchcraft subculture, and others.